What is Bond Refunding?

 Some of the major advantages of bond refunding are as follows:

-- First, it helps the bond issuer in replacing the existing high-interest-rate bonds and new low-cost bonds.
+- First, it helps the bond issuer replace the existing high-interest-rate and new low-cost bonds.

-- It helps the issuers in improving their capital structure and maintaining a suitable debt-equity ratio.
+- It helps the issuers improve their capital structure and maintain a suitable debt-equity ratio.

-- It results in lower debt repayment obligation, which in turn improves the financial position of the issuers.
+- It results in lower debt repayment obligations, which improves the issuers’ financial position.

-- There are several tax benefits associated with bond refunding that provides additional support to the operating performance of the issuers.
+- Several tax benefits associated with bond refunding provide additional support to the operating performance of the issuers.

 Disadvantages